hellotext/hellotext.js/docs/tracking.md

 - `object`: An ID of an existing object of the same type.
 For example, when tracking app events, the `object` must be a previously created app object.
 - `object_parameters`: A set of parameters for creating a new object of the same type.
 For example, when tracking app events, the `object_parameters` must be a set of parameters for creating a new app object.
 - `object_type`: An ID or `name` of an existing custom object.
 Only required when tracking custom objects.
 Lets Hellotext know which type of object is being tracked.
+Learn more about [Objects](https://www.hellotext.com/api#objects).

 You can create the associated object directly by defining its parameters in a hash: